smyrman/django-jquery-widgets/README.rst

 Included widgets
 ----------------

-*ForeignKeySearchInput*: An ajax auto-complete widget that replaces the normal select input.
+*AutocompleteInput*: A jQuery UI replacement for the html 4 select box input.

+*ForeignKeyAutocompleteInput*: A variant of the above widget that uses ajax to lookup choices in your database.

 Included for the admin
 ----------------------

-*ExtendedModelAdmin*: An extension of django.admin.ModelAdmin that make it easy to use the included widgets in the admin view.
+*ModelAdminMixin*: An mixin for django.admin.ModelAdmin that make it easy to use the included widgets in the admin view.

 Example usage::

+ from django.contrib import admin

- from jquery_widgets.admin import ExtendedModelAdmin from myapp.models import MyModel
+ from jquery_widgets.admin import ModelAdminMixin from myapp.models import MyModel

- class MyModelAdmin(ExtendedModelAdmin):
+ class MyModelAdmin(ModelAdminMixin, admin.ModelAdmin):
       ...
-      # Use the ForeignKeySearchInput widget for the field 'user'.
-Let the
+      # Use the ForeignKeyAutocompleteInput widget for the ForeignKey feild
-      # search_fields be 'username' and 'email':
+      # 'user'.
+Let the search_fields be 'username' and 'email'.
+Use the
-      related_search_fields = {'user': ('username', 'email'),}
+      # AutocompleteInput wisget for the IntegerField with choices,
+      # 'favorite_dish'.
+      autocomplete_fields = {
+        'user': ('username', 'email'),
+        'favorite_dish': self.AUTO_LOOKUP
+      }

+A more detailed description with examples is available in the ModelAdminMixin's doc string.

+*NB!* Make sure that you always place ModelAdminMixin **before** admin.ModelAdmin!
+If you don't do this, Python wil use admin.ModelAdmin's **get_forfield_for_dbfield()** method, and nothing will work for you!

 Installation
 ============